choreonoid/choreonoid-doc/en/handling-models/modelfile/modelfile-newformat.rst

            material:
              diffuse: [ 0.2, 0.2, 0.2 ]

-When you reload the model in this state, the left crawler should be added to the model as follows:
+When you reload the model in this state, the left track should be added to the model as follows:

 .. image:: images/tank_crawler_l.png

-Since crawlers are connected to the chassis, this link specifies CHASSIS as the parent link again.
+Since tracks are connected to the chassis, this link specifies CHASSIS as the parent link again.

 Also, as the relative position from the parent link, by writing: ::